Learn about Asana Business features

 Every organization is different, and the benefits of Asana Business can be harnessed by teams small and large, whether they’re just starting or have used Asana for a while.
 Here are a few key indicators you’ll need Business:

 - If you are a project manager, team lead, or department head using Asana to plan and manage work

-- If you are part of a marketing or creative team
+- If you are part of a marketing or creative team, sales team, or operations team

 - If you have work that needs to be reported on to executives